 - Taxes and fees.
 Learn more about taxes and fees.

 - Safety sausages (SMB) on advanced drift dives (Available for purchase)

 - Cancellations within 48 hours of departure are non-refundable

 - Nitrox not available on this dive due to depth of dive.

 - More About Rental Gear

 - Nondiver ride alongs are allowed at the same price as a diver.
 However, ride alongs are not recommended on this drift dive charter.
 Snorkeling is not offered at this time.

 Molokini is a partially sunken volcanic cone, with pristine conditions inside the crater, including visibility over 100 feet.
 However, our first dive takes us outside the crater, to the dramatic back wall.
 A towering 200 foot above-water cliff drops to over 300 feet below the surface, creating one of the top wall dives.
 Our dive hovers around 80 feet, with a view of the islet wall descending into the deep blue below.

 Because the backwall is open to the deep ocean, a variety of pelagic marine life might swim by.
 In addition to schools of fish, it is not unusual to see dolphins, mantas, and sharks.
 November through April, there is a good chance to hear humpback whales underwater, and experience these gentle giants while going to and from the dive site.

-The second drift dive takes you inside the crater itself.
+The second drift dive takes you to the other edge of the backwall, along the submerged crater (weather permitting).
 Molokini Crater has been a Marine Life Conservation District (MLCD) since the summer of 1977 and features the most pristine hard coral reefs in Hawaii.
 In addition to colorful reef fish- some found nowhere else in the world- you may see graceful rays. octopi, moray eels or white tip reef sharks.